-• The total weight of persons, gear and other items which the boat is capable of carrying under normal conditions.
-This weight must include any water added to ballast other than the Launch Control System.
+- The total weight of persons, gear and other items which the boat is capable of carrying under normal conditions.
+This weight must include any water added to ballast other than the Launch Control System. - The maximum number of persons allowed on the boat.